To celebrate Menstrual Hygiene Day (28th May) here’s an independent and extremely comprehensive comparison of menstrual management products!

 So, for example, organic disposable pads- whilst they might have slightly better health, performance, and marketing scores than major pad brands, they remain unlikely to score more than organic tampons, or even the least ‘ethical’ menstrual cup, or washable pads/underwear brands…

 We also tried to be as objective as possible, by examining positives and negatives for each product, and selecting a wide range of criteria with which to compare products.
-Of course, even disposable products are good at their job, and much better than using dirty rags, leaves, sand, newspaper, or any other non-specific menstrual management products, as sadly too many menstruators around the world are forced to do.
+Of course, even disposable products are good at their job, and much better than using toilet roll, newspaper, or any other non-specific menstrual management items, as sadly too many people around the world are forced to do.

 We have included ‘marketing’ because, historically, this has played an important part in influencing the way in which we view menstruation in the UK (which in turn has an effect on menstruators’ self-esteem, health, and wellbeing).